bueltge/must-use-loader/readme.md

 ```

 ### Exclude plugins from loader
+On default exclude the plugin all plugin files, there start with an underline `_`.
-You can remove plugins detected by the "Must Use Loader" from the loading process by using the `must_use_loader.mu_plugins` filter.
+But you can remove plugins detected by the "Must Use Loader" from the loading process by using the `must_use_loader.mu_plugins` filter.
 Example:
 ```php
 function prefix_unset_autoloading( $mu_plugins ) {